rollkit/docs/docs/rollkit-stack.md

 [`rollkit/tendermint`](https://github.com/rollkit/tendermint), which has an enhanced ABCI interface that includes the methods needed for state fraud proofs.

-### DA API
+### Data Availability API

-Rollkit defines very generic Data Availability Layer Client Interface.
+Rollkit defines very generic Data Availability (DA) Layer Client Interface.
 New implementations can be plugged-in programmatically, without a need to fork Rollkit.

 ### Celestia

 Celestia is an example of Data Availability integration implemented for Rollkit.
 It's using [Celestia Node Gateway API](https://docs.celestia.org/developers/node-api/) via [`celestiaorg/go-cnc`](https://github.com/celestiaorg/go-cnc/) package.